Data reviewed and confirmed for accuracy and freshness: (June/2026)

 Service animals are highly trained animals that perform tasks to benefit their handler with a disability.
 They can be very crucial for such individuals as they can perform a variety of tasks for them.
 Some examples are:

-- Alerting an oncoming panic attack or cardiac episodes by licking their owner’s hands.
+- Alerting to an oncoming panic attack or cardiac episodes by licking

 Not every dog is capable of this, and they go through a selection process post-training.
 Service dogs that are too friendly may not qualify since they may have a tendency to play when they’re needed to perform a task for a person with a disability.
 Only after these measures are taken can a dog qualify to be a service animal.